MarcoSchapira/Stratify-Legal-Documents/Privacy-Policy.md

 ## 9. No Liability for Code Errors
 While we strive to ensure that the App functions as intended, we cannot guarantee that all backend code and calculations are free from errors or bugs.
 You acknowledge and agree that we are not liable for any incorrect or unexpected results, performance issues, or data inaccuracies arising from backend code errors or other technical faults.
+Notifications may be delayed or fail to send due to connectivity, device settings, or third-party service performance.

 ---